Meowrin/al-guides-1/README.md

 Credits:
  - The original creator of the guide: [guroteske](https://github.com/guroteske/al-guides)
- - Second manager of the guide: [Meowrin](https://github.com/Meowrin/al-guides)
+ - Temp manager of the guide: [Fishman465](https://github.com/Fishman465/al-guides)
  - Various source images exported from the game files from: [Dimbreath](https://github.com/Dimbreath)
  - Various opinions and support from the ALEC and ALO discord

-If you have any questions or comments, feel free to post an issue here or contact me on discord (Fishman465#1121).
+If you have any questions or comments, ~~feel free to post an issue on github,~~ (I'm bad at github, send help) contact me on discord (Moe#4063).
 I can be found on the Azur Lane English Community discord server and the Azur Lane Official discord server, just ping me.
-Keep in mind that I have a job so there may be some time before I respond.

 ```
 CHANGELOG
 ---------
+2020-09-27
+ Updated beginner equipment guide with more farmable ships
 2020-09-05
  Improved descriptions and some cleaning up.
 2020-09-03